New Year Festivities at Different Regions of India

 Bohag Bihu – Assamese New Year

 Celebrated in the middle of April, Bohag Bihu marks the beginning of an Assamese New Year.
-The festival is one of the most significant festival of Assam that is celebrated with great zeal, faith and belief.
+The festival is one of the most significant festivals of Assam that is celebrated with great zeal, faith and belief.

 Pohela Boishakh – Bengali New Year

 Celebrated with great enthusiasm during the mid of April,The Nabo Barsho is the Bengali New Year.
-The day brings in lots of festivities along with several cultural programs, shopping and prayers.
+The day brings in lots of festivities along with several cultural programmes, shopping and prayers.
 Pohela Boishakh is celebrated by tribal people in hilly regions of Tripura and also in cities of other countries.

 Bestu Varas – Gujarati New Year

 Bestu Varas is the Gujarati New Year which marks the beginning of the harvest season in Gujrat and therefore is observed with great fervor.
-The festival comes on the day after Diwali along with religious rituals and traditions.
+The festival comes on the day after Diwali, along with religious rituals and traditions.
 Marwaris of Rajasthan observe Diwali as a new year, as the most pious day to start a new beginning.

 Vishu – Malayalam New Year

 Vishu is the Malyalam New Year, observed just like a New Year elsewhere in India, but usually on April 14 of the Gregorian calendar.
-It is one of the most popular traditional celebration, followed by the people of Kerala.
+It is one of the most popular traditional celebrations, followed by the people of Kerala.

 Hijri – Islamic New Year